gobstones/.github/profile/README.md

 * [`gobstones.github.io`](https://github.com/gobstones/gobstones.github.io), the current website for Gobstones in Github, and
 * [`gobstones-website`](https://github.com/gobstones/gobstones-website), the website for Gobstones community.

-Other repositories that do not belong to `Organization` or to `GobstonesWeb2` correspond to components related with old versiones of the enviornment (current environment and **PyGobstones**) or aborted experiments.
+Other repositories that do not belong to `Organization` or to `GobstonesWeb2` correspond to components related with old versions of the environment (current environment and **PyGobstones**) or aborted experiments.

 <details>
 <summary>List of repositories of the current environment</summary>